tydickinson29/Fires/README.md

 Climate Analysis Tool (LCAT).
 A fraction of a CWA can be found inside of each CD then multiplied by the CD's rainfall and summed for all CDs of interest.

+LCRA vs. CD is a script that I wrote before doing a Wilcoxon Signed Ranks Test to determine if there is a statistically significant difference between gathering rainfall accumulations using LCRA 1 degree latitude by 1 degree longitude quadrangles or by using the Climate Divisions.This test was done at the 95% significance level, was a two-tailed test, and used a large sample approximation.

 # Snowfall

 COOP Stations also record snowfall and snow depth, which could be useful for winter weather.
 However, snowfall measurements should